Objectives and Materials

 - Printed text suitable for highlighting.

-Introduction or Review of Concept
+Review of Concept

 Start each lesson by reviewing exactly what an adjective is.
 Students should state or restate that an adjective is a word that describes a noun.
 They should be able to tell that adjectives often appeal to the five senses (words such as smelly, green, or loud), and that many adjectives end in the suffix -y.
 Point out adjectives in sample sentences or text passages, then have students locate adjectives in different samples.
 Make a class list of adjectives for use in the chosen games and activities.